Techscaler Catalyst

 Catalyst is for early stage tech founders of all ambitions, looking to make progress and accelerate through the phases of building an early stage tech startup.

 Founders participating will access leading playbooks and pre-read materials, get hands-on in the problem space, build a prototype, launch it to potential customers for feedback, and make actionable progress on growth and investment strategies.
-This course isn’t about figuring out what to do next; it’s about building your company every week.
+Catalyst isn’t about figuring out what to do next; it’s about building your company every week.

 Techscaler Catalyst outcomes